input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-blocks-and-transactions.md

 <div style={{textAlign: "center", paddingBottom: "2em"}}><small>Message creation when aggregating on the aggregator</small></div>

-The process is almost the same on the signer, except that the blocks and transactions of the block ranges are ephemerally stored and only their compressed representation is kept in the long run (the Merkle root of the block range Merkle tree) once the blocks are final (older than `k` blocks from the tip of the chain, `2160` on the Cardano mainnet).
-This allows drastic compression of the storage on the signers.
+The process is almost the same on the signer, except that the blocks and transactions of the block ranges are ephemerally stored and only their compressed representation is kept in the long run (the Merkle root of the Merkle tree block range) once the blocks are final (older than `k` blocks from the tip of the chain, `2160` on the Cardano mainnet).
+This allows drastic compression of the signers' storage.

 [![Design of the certification of the Cardano blocks and transactions](./images/cardano-blocks-transactions/message-signer.jpg)](./images/cardano-blocks-transactions/message-signer.jpg)